wrought/wireless-networking-in-the-developing-world/wndw.md

--   •Start from a known state, or reset the device to factory settings (always a good idea!).
+-   Start from a known state, or reset the device to factory settings (always a good idea!).

--   •Connecting to the device via Ethernet is usually easier than via wireless.
+-   Connecting to the device via Ethernet is usually easier than via wireless.
 Most devices with a web GUI have a default IP configuration on the network 192.168.0.0, but this is not a rule!
     Read the manual.

--   •If convenient, upgrade the firmware to the latest stable version (but be careful!)
+-   If convenient, upgrade the firmware to the latest stable version (but be careful!)

--   •Change the default admin username and password first!
+-   Change the default admin username and password first!

--   •Change the device name with something that clearly identifies it (e.g. something like “AP\_conference\_room\_3” or “hotspot\_public\_area”).
+-   Change the device name with something that clearly identifies it (e.g. something like “AP\_conference\_room\_3” or “hotspot\_public\_area”).
 This will help you to recognise the AP in future when you connect to it over the network.